One of the most common questions that gets asked in our Solo Female Travelers community is “Where do you recommend to go for my first solo trip?“.

 Our take: While our members recommend it as an ideal first-time solo travel destination, we feel it is probably one for more experienced solo travelers with no affordability limitations and longer holiday time.

-Thailand is unanimously recommended as one of the best destinations for a solo trip; it is a very tourist-friendly country where tourism represents 20% of the GDP, where harassment and assault are very low, safety is high and locals are known to be very hospitable.
+Thailand is unanimously recommended as one of the best destinations for a solo trip; it is a very tourist-friendly country where tourism represents 15% of the GDP, where harassment and assault are very low.
+It’s considered as one of the safest countries for solo female travel and locals are known to be very hospitable.

 As one of the most popular backpacker destinations, Thailand is also very affordable.
 No matter your budget you can have a great time.
 You can stay at a really cheap hostel and eat street food for less than $25 a day or opt for a high-end resort and get pampered like royalty.